nic07patil/nic07patil/README.md

 ### Hi there 👋

 I'm passionate about coding and contributing to open-source projects with experience building frontend and backend systems and APIs in Java.
 I'm passionate about writing clean, readable code and delivering robust, scalable solutions.
 I'm always open to collaborating on new and innovative ideas.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/nikhil07patil/)

 ## 🚀 Technologies
 ![Java](https://img.shields.io/badge/-java-E34A86?style=flat-square&logo=java)